 - 3.1.
-Subrecipient will lead the city-wide program work related to healthy food access (e.g. edible landscaping, urban agriculture and fast food restrictions) in response to outcomes from the Healthy Chula Vista Action Plan Health Impact Analysis and related civic engagement. - 3.2.
-Subrecipient will lead the city-wide program work related to physical activity (e.g. open streets and active transportation) in response to outcomes from the Healthy Chula Vista Action Plan Health Impact Analysis and related civic engagement.
+Subrecipient will lead the city-wide program work related to healthy food access (e.g. edible landscaping, urban agriculture and fast food restrictions) in response to outcomes from the Healthy Chula Vista Action Plan Health Impact Analysis and related civic engagement, focused especially on implementation of urban agriculture policy inclusive of community gardens. - 3.2.
+Subrecipient will lead the city-wide program work related to physical activity (e.g. open streets and active transportation) in response to outcomes from the Healthy Chula Vista Action Plan Health Impact Analysis and related civic engagement, focused especially on revisions in the Recreation Plan that would allow underutilized park property to be used for gardens.